-The Trustees will review their Statement of Principles every two years, or sooner if appropriate, in consultation with staff, parents, pupils and other stakeholders.
+The Trustees will review this statement of their principles every two years, or sooner if appropriate, in consultation with staff, parents, pupils and other stakeholders.

 The Governing Body will monitor the effectiveness of the Behaviour Policy by looking at a range of measures including: absence rates; behaviour log; exclusion rates for example.